mallahyari/vis-react-d3/README.md

-# Visualization with React and D3
+# Data Visualizations with React and D3

-This repo will contain all the codes that are related to my blog posts about _Visualization with React and D3_.
+This repo will contain all the codes that are related to my blog posts about _Data Visualizations with React and D3_.
 Therefore, it will under constant development.
+The goal is to create all types of visualization plots including _custom visualizations_ to inspire whoever is enthusiastic about data visualizations.

 ## Published blogs